River-Mochi/CS2-Templates/docs/InstanceEntities.md

 If prefab value changes but instance stays the same, the value is very likely **instance-cached** or **recomputed only on events**.

-### dnSpy tips
-If a struct/component implements `ISerializable`, it’s a strong clue it can be stored in saves.

 ---

 ## Refresh triggers that often cause recompute